algolia/kubernetes-hands-on/08-service/README.md

 deployment.apps "simple-deployment" created
 ```

 Now start another container.
-We will use it to see what we can access internally inside k8s:
+We will use it to see what we can access internally inside Kubernetes:

 Apply the pod: